ieg-dhr/DigiKAR/1_DataStructure.md

 *Columns with person, place and institution information*
 | pers_ID | pers_name | pers_title | pers_function | place_name | inst_name | rel_pers | alternative_names |

+Regarding **location data**, we did not consider the differentiation of places below the settlement level necessary for our research questions.
+Also, we obstained from differentiations of ecclesiastical versus secular territories because we associated such values with the person functions and / or the institutions for which people were active.
 The geocoding of place names was carried out after a normalisation and disambiguation of place names, many of which came in old spelling or Latin variants.

 *Columns with source information*
 | source_quotations | additional_info | comment | source | source_site | info_dump |